-- underlying security, however, the minimum 30% non-hedged exposure in listed equity securities shall be maintained at all times. - 3.2.3 The remaining net assets shall be invested in the authorized investments as specified in the offering document of the scheme. - 3.2.4 Rating of any debt security in the portfolio shall not be lower than A- (A Minus). - 3.2.5 Rating of any NBFC and Modaraba with which funds are placed shall not be lower than AA (Double A). - 3.2.6 Rating of any bank and DFI with which funds are placed should not be lower than AA (-) (Double A Minus). - 3.2.7 Weighted average time to maturity of non-equity assets shall not exceed 2 years. - 3.2.8 Exposure to MTS24 and spreads shall not exceed 25% of the net assets. - 3.2.9 At least 10% of the net assets shall be invested at all times in cash and near cash instruments which include cash in bank accounts (excluding TDRs), treasury bills not exceeding 90 days' maturity25. - 3.2.10 A Balanced Scheme may invest up to 60% of its net assets in exchange traded commodity future contracts26. and - 3.2.11 Investment parameters and miscellaneous requirements (except clauses 1, 2 and 15) stipulated under Circular No. 32 of 2012 shall be applicable on the schemes to the extent of exposure in commodities future contracts27.
+- underlying security, however, the minimum 30% non-hedged exposure in listed equity securities shall be maintained at all times. - 3.2.3 The remaining net assets shall be invested in the authorized investments as specified in the offering document of the scheme. - 3.2.4 Rating of any long term debt security in the portfolio shall not be lower than A- (A Minus) and Rating of any short term debt security in the portfolio shall not be lower than A 2 (A Two)24. - 3.2.5 Rating of any NBFC and Modaraba with which funds are placed shall not be lower than AA (Double A). - 3.2.6 Rating of any bank and DFI with which funds are placed should not be lower than AA (-) (Double A Minus). - 3.2.7 Weighted average time to maturity of non-equity assets shall not exceed 2 years. - 3.2.8 Exposure to MTS25 and spreads shall not exceed 25% of the net assets. - 3.2.9 At least 10% of the net assets shall be invested at all times in cash and near cash instruments which include cash in bank accounts (excluding TDRs), treasury bills not exceeding 90 days' maturity26. - 3.2.10 A Balanced Scheme may invest up to 60% of its net assets in exchange traded commodity future contracts27, and - 3.2.11 Investment parameters and miscellaneous requirements (except clauses 1, 2 and 15) stipulated under Circular No. 32 of 2012 shall be applicable on the schemes to the extent of exposure in commodities future contracts28.